Atlantic to Mediterranean Cycling Tour

 Day 10 Rest day in Carcassonne,

 Spend a day and another night in this fabulous medieval fortified town.
 There are two parts to Carcassonne, the lower town and the Cité, the ancient walled town.
 The lower town is designed on a grid so easy to explore.
 Plenty of restaurants to choose from for your evening meal.
 Take a tour of the town or a trip underground in the caves which extend to over a kilometre underground.
 Alternatively a circular route up into the hills is available for those who wish to cycle again today

-Continuing our journey towards the Mediterranean passing through quaint little French villages, enjoy your packed lunch and wine sitting alongside the canal watching the riverboats navigate the curious oval shaped locks.
+Continuing our journey towards the Mediterranean passing through quaint little French villages, enjoy a lunch sitting alongside the canal watching the riverboats navigate the curious oval shaped locks.

-The country side opens out and you feel the warm sea breeze on you face as you pass by the "Staircase" of locks and more pretty villages as we head off to the beautiful city of Beziers, where you will spend tonight. approx 32 miles
+The country side opens out and you feel the warm sea breeze on you face as you pass by the recently renovated "Staircase" of locks at Fonserrannes and more pretty villages as we head off to the beautiful and bustling city of Beziers, where you will spend tonight.